FCollinge/pokemon-browser/README.md

 So based on the type of information I need to display at each point in time (during use of the website) I think I need to build the pokemon card and grid first.

+I wrote the card and more of the landing page (search bar + pokemon list/grid) I want to focus on making the website functional now because it is a bit boring to just write static pages.